How does one get started in the kenaf industry for their particular needs and wants?

 Our solutions at Kenaf Partners USA Headquarters are to address this strategically, connecting the players who can work out the details of doing business with each other.

 Over 20 years ago the USDA did research on kenaf in nearly every US state with a positive recommendation as a rotational crop.
-First we need the seed supply grown in the USA to handle the demand now and in the future.
+First we need a sufficient seed supply grown in the USA to handle the demand now and in the future.

 Follow Us On FaceBook